microsoft/CCF/doc/architecture/indexing.rst

 Fetching each transaction on-demand is too slow for some use cases, especially for historical queries which may be called regularly.
 To improve the performance of this kind of query, the framework provides a generic indexing system.
-Applications can define and install a strategy for processing historical queries.
+Applications can define and install a :cpp:type:`ccf::indexing::Strategy` for processing historical queries.
 Each strategy will be given the raw contents of transactions shortly after they are committed, and can build its own index ahead of a user-query.
 This index is built once but may be queried many times, preventing duplicate fetches and processing for duplicate queries.